SamuelGabe/traffic-flow-project/README.md

+# Traffic flow project
+This is a clone of the original repository so changes are not visible.
+The original project was in a private repository.

 # Files
 test_main.py: Contains 5 unit tests.
 Four of these are to check that the acceleration, braking, randomization and checkpoint tests from the documentation work.
 I implemented the other test to make sure my lanes work as intended.